Tlingit language

-Tlingit (/ˈklɪŋkɪt/ KLING-kit; Lingít /tli/) is an endangered language indigenous to Southeast Alaska and Western Canada spoken by the Tlingit people that forms an independent branch of the Na-Dene language family.
-Although the number of speakers is declining, extensive effort is being put into revitalization programs in Southeast Alaska to revive and preserve the language.
+Tlingit (Lingít, /tli/; /ˈklɪŋ.kɪt/, KLING-kit) is an endangered language indigenous to Southeast Alaska and Western Canada spoken by the Tlingit people.
+It is generally agreed to form an independent branch of the Na-Dene language family.
+Although the number of speakers is declining, there are several revitalization and second-language programs in Southeast Alaska.

-Missionaries of the Russian Orthodox Church were the first to develop a written version of Tlingit by using the Cyrillic script.
+Missionaries of the Russian Orthodox Church were the first to develop a written version of Tlingit using the Cyrillic script.
 After the Alaska Purchase, Tlingit language use was suppressed by the United States government, though preservation programs were introduced beginning in the 20th century.
 Today, Tlingit is spoken natively by perhaps only 100 elders.

-Tlingit's placement in the Na-Dene family has provoked much debate over the last century, with most scholars now considering it to form a separate branch in the phylum, the other being Eyak-Athabaskan (including Eyak and the Athabaskan languages).
-Tlingit is notable for its unusual phonology, especially compared to Indo-European languages, and its morphological complexity.
+Tlingit's placement in the Na-Dene family has provoked much debate over the last century, with most scholars now considering it to form a separate branch in the phylum, the other being Eyak–Athabaskan (including Eyak and the Athabaskan languages).
+Tlingit has also attracted interest due to its unusual phonology, especially compared to Indo-European languages, and its morphological complexity.

 History

 The early history of Tlingit is poorly known, mostly because there was no written record until Robert de Lamanon collected numerals and five nouns during the La Pérouse expedition in 1786.
 The language appears to have spread northward from the Ketchikan–Saxman area towards Icy Bay since certain conservative features are reduced gradually from south to north.
-In fact, Tlingit northerly expansion into Eyak and Athabaskan territories was still taking place in recorded times.
+In fact, Tlingit northerly expansion into Eyak and Athabaskan territories was still taking place during the time after European contact.

 The first Tlingit orthography and literacy program were created by the Russian Orthodox church during the Russian colonization of Alaska.
 However, following the 1867 purchase of Alaska by the United States, native languages were suppressed in favor of English language homogeneity and assimilation.
 It was not until the mid-20th century that the language literacy movement would regain ground, but the total number of speakers continued to decline.
-Beginning in the late-20th century, revitalization and preservation programs were also introduced.
+Beginning in the late 20th century, revitalization and preservation programs were also introduced.